thomaskbrown18/Predicting_Home_Prices/README.md

 ![Imgur](https://i.imgur.com/ZoIKrwz.png)

-Grouping by Zip Code gives us a general idea of which zip codes are more expensive than others, but given how large some zip codes are, it makes more sense to use longitute and latitude in the heat map in order to find the higher or lower priced areas.
+Grouping by Zip Code gives us a general idea of which zip codes are more expensive than others, but given how large some zip codes are, it makes more sense to use longitude and latitude in the heat map in order to find the higher or lower priced areas.

 ## Impact of Grade on Price: